Eisenstein series via factorization homology of Hecke categories: Introduction

 In the Geometric Langlands program, we have an analog of~\cref{eq:Betti_Langlands_LS_FactHom}.
 However, instead of an equivalence, the (de Rham version of the) RHS of~\cref{eq:Betti_Langlands_LS_FactHom} only embeds fully faithfully into a factorization category, an analog of the LHS of~\cref{eq:Betti_Langlands_LS_FactHom}.

-While writing up this paper, we learned from D. Beraldo that a factorization category analogous to our $\En_2$-category $\Hecke_{G, P}$ also appeared in Rozenblyum's thesis~\cite{rozenblyum_connections_2011}.
-Moreover, the enhanced Eisenstein series category (in the de Rham setting) is also shown to embed fully faithfully into this factorization category.
-Our result regarding Eisenstein series, \cref{thm:intro:main_Eis} can thus be viewed as a Betti version of this result.
+We learned from D. Beraldo that a factorization category analogous to the $\En_2$-category $\Hecke_{G, \pt}$ appeared in Rozenblyum's thesis~\cite{rozenblyum_connections_2011}.
+The relation between this and the de Rham analog of our main result is also mentioned in the introduction of~\cite{rozenblyum_connections_2021}.